slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

 > *'Words are deeds.' -- Ludwig Wittgenstein*

+> *'You become what you think about all day long.' -- Ralph Waldo Emerson*

 You are your choices.